Budapest, Europe, Hungary, Travel recommendations

 The history of Budapest dates back to Roman times when the area was founded around 89 AD as a military camp.
 Later, the Roman settlement of Aquincum became the capital of the province of Pannonia Inferior.
 After the fall of Roman rule, Slavic populations settled in the region, but were displaced by the incoming Hungarians in 896.

-In the Middle Ages, Budapest gained importance under King Stephen I and later as the capital of the Kingdom of Hungary.
+In the Middle Ages, Budapest gained importance under King Stephen I and later as the capital of the Kingdom of .
 The city was, however, repeatedly ravaged by invasions and destructions, including the Mongol invasion in the 13th century and the Turkish occupation in the 16th century.

 During the Habsburg period and the subsequent revolutions and uprisings in the 19th century, Budapest underwent a period of growth and modernization, partly due to the development of bridges over the Danube.